Yac gets backed by Slack to bring the intimacy of voice back when remote co-workers interact – TechCrunch

 Instead of a cold call, Mitchell found himself as the object of Slack’s attention thanks to an introduction from Jim Rand, an entrepreneur whose Synervoz Communications was also working on new voice communications applications.

 Rand and Mitchell had connected through LinkedIn and bonded over the trials and tribulations of entrepreneurship.
-As they continued talking, Rand, whose company makes an api to connect audio applications to other services, asked if Mitchell wanted to talk to Slack about collaborating.
+As they continued talking, Rand, whose company makes an API to connect audio applications to other services, asked if Mitchell wanted to talk to Slack about collaborating.

 Slack reached out and Mitchell responded via the Yac app.
 Essentially all of the due diligence was conducted over a series of voice messages that Mitchell left responding to questions from the Slack team, Mitchell said.